mattswymer/Sports_Soundboard/README.md

 Features
 --------

--   **AI-Powered Speech Generation**: Create custom audio clips from text using any text-to-speech API.
-You can select from a variety of voices to generate announcements.

--   **Microphone Recording**: Press and hold the microphone button to record your own audio clips, which are then saved as sound cards.

 - **Customizable Sound Columns**: Two columns, "Announcements" and "Music," for organizing different types of sound clips.

 - **Drag-and-Drop Interface**: Easily add new audio files by dragging them into the designated drop zones.

 - **Click-to-Import**: Alternatively, click on the drop zone to open a file selection dialog.

 - **Playback Controls**: Each sound card includes a play/pause button and a stop button.

 - **Fading Effects**: Toggles are available on each sound card to enable customizable fade-in and fade-out effects when a sound is played or stopped.

 - **Global Fade Out**: A "Fade Out All" button allows you to gracefully stop all currently playing audio tracks and any active AI speech at once.

 - **Drag-and-Drop Reordering**: Rearrange sound cards within a column by dragging them to a new position.

 - **Responsive Design**: The layout adapts to different screen sizes, from mobile to desktop.

+### AI Version Only

+- **AI-Powered Speech Generation**: Create custom audio clips from text using any text-to-speech API.
+You can select from a variety of voices to generate announcements.

+- **Microphone Recording**: Press and hold the microphone button to record your own audio clips, which are then saved as sound cards.

 How to Use
 ----------

-1.  **Open the File**: Simply open the `Baseball Soundboard Pro.html` file in a modern web browser.
+1. **Open the File**: Simply open the Baseball Soundboard Pro.html or 'Baseball Soundboard Pro With AI.html' file in a modern web browser.

+2. **Add Sounds (Local Files)**: Drag and drop audio files (e.g., MP3, WAV) from your computer into either the "Announcements" or "Music" drop zones.
+You can also click the drop zone to select files.

+3. **Play Sounds**: Click the ▶ button on a sound card to play the audio.
+The button will change to a ⏸ icon, which you can click to pause.

+4. **Stop Sounds**: Click the ⏹ button to stop the audio and reset the playback position.

+5. **Adjust Fades**: Use the sliders at the top of the page to set the default fade-in and fade-out times in seconds.
+You can enable or disable these fades for each individual sound card using the toggles.

+6. **Fade Out All**: Click the "Fade Out All" button to stop all playing sounds simultaneously with a fade-out effect.

+7. **Rename/Delete**: Use the ✎ icon to rename a sound card or the 🗑 icon to delete it.

+### AI Version Only

-2.  **Allow Microphone Access**: The first time you open the page, your browser will ask for microphone permission.
+1. **Allow Microphone Access**: The first time you open the page, your browser will ask for microphone permission.
 This is necessary for the recording feature.
 Please click "Allow."

-3.  **Add Sounds (AI)**: In the "Quick Audio Generation" section, type a phrase into the text box, select a voice from the dropdown, and click "➕ Add" to create a new sound card with the AI-generated audio.
+2. **Add Sounds (AI)**: In the "Quick Audio Generation" section, type a phrase into the text box, select a voice from the dropdown, and click "➕ Add" to create a new sound card with the AI-generated audio.

-4.  **Add Sounds (Recording)**: Press and hold the `🎙️` microphone button to start recording.
+3. **Add Sounds (Recording)**: Press and hold the 🎙️ microphone button to start recording.
 A red pulsing indicator will appear.
 Release the button to save the recording as a new sound card.

-5.  **Add Sounds (Local Files)**: Drag and drop audio files (e.g., MP3, WAV) from your computer into either the "Announcements" or "Music" drop zones.
-You can also click the drop zone to select files.

-6.  **Play Sounds**: Click the ▶ button on a sound card to play the audio.
-The button will change to a ⏸ icon, which you can click to pause.

-7.  **Stop Sounds**: Click the ⏹ button to stop the audio and reset the playback position.

-8.  **Adjust Fades**: Use the sliders at the top of the page to set the default fade-in and fade-out times in seconds.
-You can enable or disable these fades for each individual sound card using the toggles.

-9.  **Fade Out All**: Click the "Fade Out All" button to stop all playing sounds simultaneously with a fade-out effect.

-10. **Rename/Delete**: Use the ✎ icon to rename a sound card or the 🗑 icon to delete it.

 Technical Details
 -----------------

 - **HTML5**: Provides the document structure.

 - **Tailwind CSS**: A utility-first CSS framework for rapid styling and a clean, modern look.

 - **JavaScript**: Powers all interactive functionality, including audio playback, drag-and-drop logic, and UI updates.

--   **Gemini API**: Used for the text-to-speech functionality. **Important Note:** To run the AI features locally, you must provide your own API key.
-Find line **794** in the code and replace the placeholder with your key: `const apiKey = "YOUR_API_KEY_HERE";`.
+- **Text-to-speech API**: Used for the text-to-speech functionality. **Important Note:** To run the AI features locally, you must provide your own API key.
+Find line **794** in the code and replace the placeholder with your key: const apiKey = "YOUR_API_KEY_HERE";.

 - **MediaRecorder API**: Used for the microphone recording feature.